26th ADVANCED COURSE OF VACCINOLOGY

 • Identify ethical issues to be addressed by researchers planning and implementing vaccine trials and how to best address them.

-Small group exercise 3: Ethical considerations in malaria vaccine trials
+Small group exercise 4: Ethical considerations in vaccine trials 4

 • Appraise ethical issues related to vaccines and vaccine trials.